radwankakar/infrastructure/docs/how-we-work/deploy-eclkc.md

 Everything in production is manual.
 Sam does all the work himself, but hopes to automate it.

-Previously, you would make all parameter, module, and configuration changes for each environment via the Drupal UI.
+Previously, in Drupal 7, you would make all parameter, module, and configuration changes for each environment via the Drupal UI.
 Now, Drupal has **configuration management**, which handles the parameters, layout, and other configs across environments.
 They use this UI.
+The configuration can be exported, stored in the repository and imported in a different environment.

 To uninstall a module, Sam disables it in the UI or through the command line (via drush command or config import) and then runs composer and the code for the module is removed.